-Figure 3 reports these specifications using a linear-quadratic time trend, while Appendix B reports the first differences version, showing that the precise method of detrending does not matter for the results.
-We report the estimates of the IRFs of industrial production, employment, unemployment, and the real rate of interest with 68% and 95% confidence bands.
-All the specifications we consider satisfy the criterion for exogeneity of the instruments, as our F statistic in the first stage (using HAC standard errors) is well above 10, as shown in the figure notes.
+Figure 6 reports these specifications using a fourth-order polynomial trend function and first differences, showing that the precise method of detrending does not matter for the results.
+We report the estimates of the IRFs of GDP, employment, unemployment, the real rate of interest, and the markup with 68% and 95% confidence bands.
+All of the specifications we consider satisfy the criterion for exogeneity of the instruments, as our F statistic in the first stage (using HAC standard errors) is well above 10, as shown in the figure notes.